harry1988123/netflix-analytics-ui/README.md

 - AI-generated insights are rendered as markdown with proper formatting
 - All rendered with shadcn/ui components and react-markdown

+### RAG Smart Search

+- **Natural Language Queries**: Ask questions in plain English about your viewing history
+- **Toggle Smart Search**: Click the "Smart" button in the search bar to enable AI-powered search
+- **Example Queries**:
+  - "Tell me the Christmas trend, what are things watched?"
+  - "What shows did I watch in December?"
+  - "What are my most watched genres?"
+  - "Show me viewing patterns on weekends"
+- **Features**:
+  - Semantic search using vector embeddings
+  - Context-aware responses with source citations
+  - Displays relevant viewing entries based on query
+  - Markdown-formatted answers
+- **Requirements**:
+  - Backend server must be running
+  - Data must be indexed in ChromaDB Cloud
+  - ChromaDB Cloud credentials must be configured

 ### State Persistence

 All filter states are automatically saved: